 We installed each seat in at least three vehicles of varying size and different makes, from a compact sedan to a passenger truck.
 At least two different testers installed the seats according to the manual instructions.
 Each installation was overseen by a certified Child Passenger Safety technician to ensure they were properly installed.
 The installers then ranked each seat compared to the other seats in the group for ease of installation and the scores for all testers were averaged to create a final score for each seat.
 This methodology was repeated for installation using LATCH and the vehicle belt in both the rear and front-facing positions.

 Ease of Use

 To test ease of use, we used the seats the way they would be used under normal circumstances and scored their results compared to the other seats in the group.
 We used the buckles and chest clips, tightened and loosened the harness, adjusted the harness heights, removal and cleaning of the seat cover, and assessed LATCH storage to help determine how easy or difficult each seat is to use.

 Testing comfort and quality are a bit more subjective than the other metrics.
 We compared each seat to one another and ranked each as compared to the other products.
 The testing included the padding, fabric, positioning/infant inserts, materials used, shell construction, and the overall fit and finish.
 The feedback obtained from testers was then averaged to determine its final score.

 All of the seats were weighed in their forward- and rear-facing configurations.
 We measured them completely, and the width and weight had an equal impact on the final score for size.
 Each seat was weighed using the same scale performed by the same tester.
-The seat weights were ranked from the heaviest to the lightest, and they were scored appropriately.
+The seat weights were ranked from the heaviest to the lightest, and they are scored appropriately.